itschrismorris/pathstd/README.md

 # pathlib

-* This library is used in the Path game engine itself, as well as for runtime scripting within the engine.
+* Pathlib is a small and highly optimized standard library, used in the Path game engine.
-* It provides a build of libc++ for standard library use, as well as Path's lightweight, AVX-optimized containers and routines.
+* Written in C++, utilizing AVX2 instructions.
-* Memory allocations use with mimalloc library: https://github.com/microsoft/mimalloc.
+* Uses mimalloc for memory management: https://github.com/microsoft/mimalloc.
-* For Windows x86_64 platforms that support the AVX2 instruction set.
+* Requires Windows and the AVX2 instruction set.
 * Documentation at www.path.blog.

 ---------------------------